A Clear Path to Girl Scouts Camp

 Clear System Transitions

-Rather than masking the handoff to the external registration platform, clear messaging was added to prepare parents for the transition - reducing the surprise of moving between systems.
+Rather than masking the handoff to the external registration platform, clear messaging was added to prepare parents for the transition, reducing inquiries about the surprise of moving between systems.

 What I Learned